 Next I made up my stencils from the silhouette and put them on the board.
 I painted them white just like above where you can still see a bit of black showing through.
 Once they were dry, I lightly sanded a few areas to reveal more black and add some more grunge style.

 Lastly, I glued the slats onto the board.
 Pretty nifty!
 What songs speak to your own life?
-There are so many for me and I love that the Coca-Cola bottles have a little something for everyone.
+There are so many for me.
 I would love to hear in the comments below!

 Grab our free series "Weekend Home Projects that will Transform Your Life"

 Sign up below to receive updates including free printables, organization tips, home improvement projects, recipes and more!